rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part02/README.md

 requires java.base mandated
 ````

-As you can see is depends on `java.base` module in our case (it always implicitly added).
+As you can see is depends on `java.base` module in our case (it is always implicitly added).

 ## Provider module dependency